Bureau

 Group: Socialists & Democrats

-He is a member of the Committees on Employment and Social Affairs and Petitions.
-In addition, he is a substitute member in the Committees on Economic and Monetary Affairs, Internal Market and Consumer Protection and the Special Committee on Beating Cancer.
+He is a member and the former first Vice-Chair of the Committee on Employment and Social Affairs and Member of the Committee on Petitions.
+In addition, he is substitute in the Committees on Economic and Monetary Affairs and Internal Market and Consumer Protection.

-Regarding his role in delegations, Marc is a Member of the Delegation to the Euro-Latin American Parliamentary Assembly and the Delegation to the EU-Chile Joint Parliamentary Committee.
-He is also a substitute of the Delegation for relations with the People’s Republic of China.
+In addition, Marc is a member of the Delegation to the Euro-Latin American Parliamentary Assembly and the Delegation to the EU-Chile Joint Parliamentary Committee.
+He is substitute in the Delegation for relations with the People’s Republic of China.

-Staff member in charge of LGBTI issues: Lisa Kersch
+Staff member in charge of LGBTI issues: Daniel Constantinides

 Read more: Marc Angel’s profile on the European Parliament website